Is Asbestos Banned in the U.S.?

 Originally enacted in 1963 and passed in 1970, the Clean Air Act gave the EPA the authority to designate certain substances as “hazardous air pollutants.”

 Asbestos was one of the first substances deemed hazardous in March 1971.
-The CAA specifically banned asbestos pipe insulation and block insulation on boilers and hot water tanks as well as spray-applied surfacing materials that contain more than 1% asbestos.
+The CAA specifically banned asbestos pipe insulation and block insulation on boilers, hot water tanks, and spray-applied surfacing materials that contain more than 1% asbestos.

 Consumer Product Safety Act